 Calm Your Anxiety with These Herbal Teas

-We're about 6 months deep in our new pandemic-centric lives and as infection rates are still high in parts of the country, anxiety and fear about the present and future still exist.
-The desire to achieve at least some level of peace of mind is at an all-time high.
+Even thought we’re living in a post-vaccination world, anxiety and fear about the present and future still exist.
+The desire to achieve at least some level of peace of mind remains high.

 Perhaps a little disconnect is in order to help create our own private calm, one we control, something that lets us stay in touch with reality… like a warm cup of soothing helpful tea.
 Brewed in the safety and comfort of home, a good cup of tea can reduce stress.
 Even its aroma can melt stresses away.

 But first, a brief primer.
 Any beverage made from steeping herbs (with or without spices) is called a “tisane.”
 Tea is a tisane, but it’s made with leaves from the tea plant.
 Tisanes and green teas, even though the latter contains some caffeine, can help relieve stress.